Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 or, more explicitly,

 \end{definition}

-Let us observe that there is a lot of flexibility in the choice of the adjustment processes $X^k$s and corresponding processes $\alpha^k$s.
-However, we will always assume that these processes are specified such that the above arguments of interpreting the actual ownership of the capital and thus also of the wealth process $V(x,p,\phi , A ,\mathcal{X})$ hold true.
+Let us observe that there is a lot of flexibility in the choice of the adjustment processes $X^k$ and corresponding processes $\alpha^k$.
+However, we will always assume that these processes are specified such that the above arguments of interpreting the actual ownership of the capital and thus also of the wealth process $V(x,p,\phi, A,\mathcal{X})$ hold true.

-As an immediate consequence of Definitions~\ref{ts2} and \ref{defwealth}, it follows that the wealth process $V$ of any self-financing trading strategy $(x_t, p_t,\phi^t ,\cC^t)$ admits the dynamics, for $u \in [t,T]$,
+As an immediate consequence of Definitions~\ref{ts2} and \ref{defwealth}, it follows that the wealth process $V$ of any self-financing trading strategy $(x_t, p_t,\phi^t,\cC^t)$ admits the dynamics, for $u \in [t,T]$,

-One could argue that it would be possible to take equations \eqref{wealth2} and \eqref{wealth3-1} as the definition of a self-financing trading strategy and subsequently deduce that equality \eqref{eq:selfFin1} holds for the portfolio's value $V^p(x,p,\phi , \cC )$, which is then given by \eqref{wealth2x}.
+One could argue that it would be possible to take equations \eqref{wealth2} and \eqref{wealth3-1} as the definition of a self-financing trading strategy and subsequently deduce that equality \eqref{eq:selfFin1} holds for the portfolio's value $V^p(x,p,\phi,\cC)$, which is then given by \eqref{wealth2x}.
 We contend this alternative approach would not be optimal, since conditions in Definition \ref{ts2} are obtained through a straightforward analysis of the trading mechanism and physical cash flows, whereas the financial justification of equations \eqref{wealth2}--\eqref{wealth3-1} is less appealing.

 Clearly, the wealth processes of a self-financing trading strategy is characterized in terms of two equations \eqref{wealth2} and \eqref{wealth3-1}.
 Observe that, using \eqref{wealth2}, it is possible to eliminate one of the processes $\psi^{j,l}$ or $\psi^{j,b}$ from \eqref{wealth3-1} and thus to characterize the wealth process in terms of a single equation.
-We obtain in this way a (typically nonlinear) BSDE, which can be used to formulate various valuation problems for a given contract.
+One obtains in that way a (typically nonlinear) BSDE, which can be used to formulate various valuation problems for a given contract.